onsi/gomega/index.md

     }).Should(BeNumerically("<", 10))
 ```

-`Consistently` will poll the passed in function (which must have zero-arguments and at least one return value) repeatedly and check the return value against the `GomegaMatcher`.  `Consistently` blocks and only returns when the desired duration has elapsed or if the matcher fails.
+`Consistently` will poll the passed in function (which must have zero-arguments) repeatedly and check the return value against the `GomegaMatcher`.  `Consistently` blocks and only returns when the desired duration has elapsed or if the matcher fails.
 The default value for the wait-duration is 100 milliseconds.
 The default polling interval is 10 milliseconds.
 Like `Eventually`, you can change these values by passing them in just after your function:

 ```go
     Consistently(func() []int {